codesapienbe/yabgo-browser/README.md

 No more reaching for the back button.
 Just swipe, and keep browsing.

-### 🤖 AI-Powered Assistant
+### 🤖 AI-Powered Assistant with MCP Integration
-Have a conversation with your browser:
+Have a conversation with your browser and execute AI tools:
 - Ask questions naturally (e.g., "What's the weather?", "Show me news")
+- **Execute MCP tools** with simple commands (e.g., `@github search-repos query=typescript`)
 - Get instant results without leaving the page
 - Smart context awareness for better responses
+- Connect to external AI services via Model Context Protocol

-Simply type your question and let the AI handle the rest.
+Simply type your question or `@servername toolname` to invoke tools.

 ### 🌙 Distraction-Free Interface
 - **Dark theme** optimized for comfortable extended browsing